aammd/Predator_Phylogenetic_Diversity/MS/predatordiversity.md

 clade specific studies often find weak evidence for phylogenetic signal in ecologically relevant traits.
 In contrast, studies at the level of the whole biosphere [@Gomez2010;@Bersier2008] demonstrate that related organisms often have similar interspecific interactions, i.e. related predators often consume similar prey.
-At the local scale, only a few studes have examined how phylogeny may shape food webs (**Rezende et al 2009, Cagnolo et al**)
+At the local scale, only a few studies have examined how phylogeny may shape food webs [@Rezende2009;@Cagnolo2011].

 Within a local community, the effect of predator species diversity will depend on three factors: how predators are distributed among habitats, how they interact with prey, and how they interact with each other.
 To the extent that phylogenetic relationships are correlated with all of these factors, phylogeny may be able to predict the impact of predator diversity on communities.
 For instance, phylogeny could constrain predator species co-occurrence if more distant phylogenetic relatives have more distinct fundamental niches, while close relatives are too